PSE-UAB/SoCSIM/README.md

 ### RTC

-A very basic timer, with 1 second precision that store unix epoch in a register (32 bits).
+A very basic RTC timer, with 1 second precision that store unix epoch in a register (32 bits).
 It also has a compare register to trigger an IRQ in a date.

 ### TRACE